 Best Time to Go

-With breathtaking fall colours at Tanzan Jinja Shrine and freshly brewed sake available at local breweries, autumn is arguably one of the best times to visit Sakurai.
+With breathtaking fall colors at Tanzan Jinja Shrine and freshly brewed sake available at local breweries, autumn is arguably one of the best times to visit Sakurai.
 For treats like sake-flavored ice cream and somen, try summer.
 If walking is your thing, the Yamanobe-no-Michi trail between the towns of Sakurai and Tenri is a fun option for one of the warmer days in winter or in spring.

 Sakurai Station is the main rail hub serving the Sakurai area and buses to nearby Tanzan Jinja Shrine leave from here.
-Check timetable information in advance at a tourist information centre as buses do not run every hour.
+Check timetable information in advance at a tourist information center as buses do not run every hour.
 For a wider range of lunch options, and to try Miwa Somen, consider eating near Miwa Station instead of Sakurai.